 The nelson Laboratory space

-The Nelson Laboratory is located within the Given Building and the Department of Pharmacology.
+In 2023 The Nelson Laboratory moved to the newly built Firestone Medical Research Building at UVM.
 The main laboratory area is over 3000 square feet with an additional seven isolated areas dedicated to in vivo blood flow and vessel dynamics imaging, Ca2+ imaging, electrophysiology, and isolated vessel diameter studies.

 Scientifica Hyperscope with Coherent Chameleon Discovery multiphoton laser